top of page

 Aula Ortega y Gasset (217, second floor)

-Saumell, Jordi Crespo.
-“What Did You Watch: Everything Is Illuminated or The Man with the Ray Eyes?”.
+Crespo Saumell, Jordi.
+“What Did You Watch: Everything is Illuminated or The Man with the Ray Eyes?”.

 Sperzagni, Nicholas.
 “Connecting cosmos and reproduction according to the Presocratics”.